brucealdridge/VendAPI/README.md

 Vend API class
 ==============

-This is a basic php class for using the api for vend (vendhq.com) Its at a really basic state but it does exactly what I need at the moment.
+This is a basic PHP class for using the API for Vend (vendhq.com).
+It is at a really basic state but it does exactly what I need at the moment.
 Feel free to add any issues/bugs and send me any pull requests.

 ### Basic Usage